Annalee Skarin: Ye Are Gods

 Skarin self-published her first book, Ye Are Gods, in 1948.
+In the book, her daughter Linda Lee was described suffering from a severe illness, and was then healed miraculously.
+Skarin wrote, "Dear God, this child is Yours first -- and then she is mine.
+If you want her -- take her -- I love her so!
+But all that I have is Thine."
+The book includes religious teachings pursuant to the healing.
+She wrote: "There was just that intense feeling that something was required of us and we had to find out what it was."

+The book's most controversial claim was the possibility of attaining physical immortality through the ardent pursuit of Christian principles, which she summarized as gratitude, praise, and love.
+She later wrote, "Death is the dreary, backdoor entrance into the other world.
+It is the servant’s entrance.
+But there is a great front door of glory for those who OVERCOME."

-Correspondence indicates that this was soon followed by a second volume in 1949.
+Correspondence indicates that this initial version was soon followed by a second volume in 1949.
 She published a new edition in 1952 that combined the two volumes.
 This edition removed explicit references to the LDS Church but still widely quoted early LDS leaders and scripture.

-The content of these books was central to her excommunication in 1952.
+Skarin sent copies of her books to all the church leaders.
+In an October 12, 1949 letter to her daughter Hope, she wrote, "From many have come beautiful letters --- the one from President George Albert Smith was filled with love and kindness."
+She also referred to letters from apostle (later to be President) Spencer W. Kimball and from "Stake, Mission, and Temple Presidents…".
+In promoting her book, she apparently claimed endorsement by some of these leaders, and was corrected for doing so by Kimball.

+Church leaders felt the book had serious doctrinal flaws and her refusal to renounce the principles taught in the book led to her excommunication.

 Excommunication

-Skarin's daughter, Hope Hilton and her husband, Lynn M. Hilton, submitted a unfavorable study they had made of Annalee's book to LDS apostle and president of the Deseret News, Mark E. Petersen.
-Petersen gave Annalee the choice of renouncing her writing as the work of Satan, or facing excommunication.
+In 1952 Skarin's daughter and son-in-law, Hope and Lynn M. Hilton, sent an unfavorable study they had made of Annalee's book to LDS apostle and president of the Deseret News, Mark E. Petersen.
+A Sunstone article by Samuel Taylor describes the ensuing events:

-"In the spring of 1952 Annalee was visiting friends, Chris and Sally Franchow, in Salt Lake City who lived on Ninth East [3140 South 900 East], just across from the Hillcrest Ward [3151 South 900 East].
-As news of her visit became known, she was besieged with invitations to speak at Church and fireside groups.
-Then without warning the axe fell.
+In the spring of 1952 Annalee was visiting friends, Chris and Sally Franchow, in Salt Lake City. ...
+As news of her visit became known, she was besieged with invitations to speak at Church and fireside groups. ...
 After addressing an enthusiastic congregation, she was ushered into the bishop’s office where she was confronted by Elder Mark E. Petersen, a member of the Council of the Twelve.
 He denounced Ye Are Gods as inspired by Satan, and demanded that she repent and repudiate the book.
-'And then it was that I, who love Christ above all others,' she wrote, 'was acclaimed to be the great anti-Christ.'
+"And then it was that I, who love Christ above all others," she wrote, "was acclaimed to be the great anti-Christ."
 When she rejected the ultimatum, she was tried by a Church court and excommunicated in June 1952.